 Originally this complex had two separate terraces, which were connected by the “Templo Amarillo “.
 There are underground drainage channels for rainwater in several places.
-These are well constructed with rectangular cross-section.
+These are well-constructed with rectangular cross-sections.

 The most important tomb (tomb 7), was completely private and access was through a stairway.